thruston/tex-tristram/README.md

 I have not attempted to mark variations of spelling -- only those where the mis-spelled word is "obviously" mis-printed.
-I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII.
+I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocers apostrophe's" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII (and is never correct).

 ### Vol. I - 1760 Dodsley (first London edition)